-The Strokes confirm they have a new album coming in 2020
+The Strokes play new song 'Ode To The Mets' and promise new album for 2020

-The Strokes have confirmed that they will be releasing their first full-length album since 2013’s ‘Comedown Machine’ sometime this year.
+The Strokes have confirmed that they will be releasing their first full-length album since 2013’s ‘Comedown Machine’ sometime this year, as well as debuting new song ‘Ode To The Mets’

 The band shared the news during a special New Year’s Eve gig last night (December 31) at the Barclays Center in Brooklyn, New York, with special guests Mac Demarco and Hinds.